-So you’re an agile missionary and you want your company to taste the sweet paradise of agile-topia.
-You’ve read the agile books, attended trainings and conferences, and even paid visit to your local agile shop.
-You’ve never felt so ready in your life.
+Ekipa.co – So you’re an agile missionary and you want your company to taste the sweet paradise of agile-topia.
+To know agile transformation, you’ve read the agile books, attended training and conferences, and even paid a visit to your local agile shop.
+On the other hand, you’ve never felt so ready in your life.

 Now it’s time to present your ideas to your company and you booked a meeting slot with the bosses.
 What could go wrong, right?